ervinb/ervinb.github.io/about.md

 title: About me
 ---

-Hi, I'm Ervin Barta, a dev/ops guy who worked on [SemaphoreCI][semaphore], a continuous integration and deployment service, developed by the fine people over at [Rendered Text][rt].
+Hi, I'm Ervin Barta, working as an SRE at adidas.
+Previously I did consulting and before that, I was a jack-of-all-trades-ops over at [SemaphoreCI][semaphore], a continuous integration and deployment service, developed by the fine people over at [Rendered Text][rt].

-I was mostly responsible for managing and the development of the system, which uses different virtualization and container technologies ([KVM][kvm], [LXC][lxc], [Docker][docker]) to execute jobs related to continuous integration and deployment.
+There I was mostly responsible for managing and the development of the system, which uses different virtualization and container technologies ([KVM][kvm], [LXC][lxc], [Docker][docker]) to execute jobs related to continuous integration and deployment.
 I also wrote a few articles on [Semaphore Community][semaphore-community] and did technical support for the CI platform.

-These days, I do consulting with a focus on Go and Kubernetes.
+These days, I mostly do work around Kubernetes/Helm/Jenkins/Prometheus/Jsonnet and the like.

 In my free time, I like to fiddle with the nuts and bolts of everything which ticks or has >= 2 wheels.
 I'm passionate about running, motorcycles and